lottekoblens/mchart/README.md

 ## :pencil: Wishlist

-* Make search functions more forgiving.
+* Make search function more forgiving.
 So if the user makes a typo the correct result will still be highlighted.

 ## :mag_right: Resources